JerBouma/FinanceDatabase/README.md

 [Commission Free ETFs](https://www.degiro.ie/data/pdf/ie/commission-free-etfs-list.pdf) list by selecting either `core_selection_degiro_filled` (all data) or `core_selection_degiro_filtered` (filtered by summary) as category when using the function `select_etfs`.

+By default, exchanges are not included in the selection functions.
+Therefore, the amount of data returned is less than depicted in the key statistics.
+If you wish to include all exchanges, please set `exclude_exchanges` to `False`.

 For additional information about each function you can use the build-in help function of Python.
 For example `help(show_options)` returns a general description, the possible input parameters and what is returned